Propagation complete encodings of smooth DNNF theories: Abstract

 \section{Abstract}

-We investigate conjunctive normal form (CNF) encodings of a function represented with a smooth decomposable negation normal form (DNNF).
+We investigate conjunctive normal form (CNF) encodings of a function represented with a decomposable negation normal form (DNNF).
 Several encodings of DNNFs and decision diagrams were considered by (Ab{\'\i}o et al. 2016).
-The authors differentiate between encodings which implement consistency or domain consistency from encodings which implement unit refutation completeness or propagation completeness (in both cases implements means by unit propagation).
-The difference is that in the former case we do not care about properties of the encoding with respect to the auxiliary variables while in the latter case we treat all variables (the input ones and the auxiliary ones) in the same way.
-The latter case is useful if a DNNF is a part of a problem containing also other constraints and a SAT solver is used to test satisfiability.
-The currently known encodings of smooth DNNF theories implement domain consistency.
-Building on this and the result of (Ab{\'\i}o et al. 2016) on an encoding of decision diagrams which implements propagation completeness, we present a new encoding of a smooth DNNF which implements propagation completeness.
-This closes the gap left open in the literature on encodings of DNNFs.
+The authors differentiate between encodings which implement consistency or domain consistency by unit propagation from encodings which are unit refutation complete or propagation complete.
+The difference is that in the former case we do not care about propagation strength of the encoding with respect to the auxiliary variables while in the latter case we treat all variables (the main and the auxiliary ones) in the same way.
+The currently known encodings of DNNF theories implement domain consistency.
+Building on these encodings we generalize the result of (Ab{\'\i}o et al. 2016) on a propagation complete encoding of decision diagrams and present a propagation complete encoding of a DNNF and its generalization for variables with finite domains.